volcinschi/Reinforcement-Learning/README.md

 Tasks:
 1. Play with the hyperparameters and show their corresponding graphs.
 Which parameter caused the most change?
 Which one didn’t affect that much?
 Discuss briefly your results
 2. Anneal the 𝞮 hyperparameter to decay linearly instead of being fixed?
 Did it help at all?
 Why?
-3. Play with the network architecture and report any results
+3. Try two different architectures and report any results

 # DDPG
 - Original paper: https://arxiv.org/abs/1509.02971